Dangerous Ground (1997 film): Plot

 Karen's drug dealer, Sam, is initially suspicious of Vusi.
 He becomes relaxed when Vusi reveals that he knows Karen.
 Sam tells Vusi that Muki will not allow him to sell to Karen.
 Muki reportedly suspects that Karen and Steven may be working together to hide the money.
 Sam charges an extra 50 dollars and tells Vusi to stay in the apartment.
 Vusi answers the door to find Steven, who flees from him down an alley.
 Vusi returns to the apartment, where he is confronted by a switchblade-wielding Sam.
 Sam demands to know why he left.
 Vusi pulls a gun and forces Sam over to the window, interrogating him on the whereabouts of Muki.
 Sam replies "you don't find Muki, Muki finds you."
 Sam returns the money to Vusi, along with the drugs Karen asked for.

 Vusi heads back to Karen's place.
 Karen learns that Vusi revealed his status as Steven's brother to Sam.
 She figures that Muki will find out about the connection and becomes paranoid.
 They leave her apartment and head towards Vusi's hotel room.
 The next morning, Vusi drops Karen back at her apartment.
-He is then confronted by one of Muki's men in his car.
-The car is stopped by more of Muki's men, and Vusi is captured.
-He is placed in the trunk of a car.
+He is then confronted by one of Muki's men in his car, which is stopped by more of Muki's collaborators, and Vusi is captured.
+He is placed in the trunk of another car.
 Vuki is transported to a soccer stadium, where Muki is waiting to meet him.
 Muki tells Vusi about his brother's massive debt of 45,000 rand.
 He threatens to have the entire Madlazi family killed to settle the debt.
 But he will agree to spare Steven's life and leave them alone, if Vusi is able to bring him 15,000 U.S. dollars in two days.

 Karen tells Vusi that Steven headed for Sun City, in order to gamble back the money he needs to pay back the debt.
-The duo head out for the casino.
-They drive through an Afrikaner Weerstandsbeweging (AWB, Afrikaner Resistance Movement rally and then arrive at the casino.
+The pair head out for the casino.
+They drive through an Afrikaner Weerstandsbeweging (AWB, Afrikaner Resistance Movement) rally and then arrive at the casino.
 Karen and Vusi split up to search the casino.
 While playing on a slot machine, Karen is approached by Steven who immediately asks her for some cocaine.
 Karen informs him that his father has died, information which saddens Steven.
 Steven tells her that he only managed to make back 2,000 of the 45,000 rand which he owes to Muki, but that he still has 5 grams of Muki's product stashed away.
 Karen heads up to Steven's room with him.
-Steven shoots up over half a gram of crack into his arm.
-An arriving Vusi locates Steven and becomes angry at Karen, for allowing his brother to become an addict.
+Steven shoots over half a gram of crack into his arm.
+An arriving Vusi locates Steven and becomes outraged at Karen, for allowing his brother to become an addict.
 He calms down and the trio leaves the casino.